qeiynn/rpi_argon_fanhat/readme.md

 ### Commands:

-argonone-config: configure tha fan curve (standard curve is good though).
+argonone-config: configure the fan curve (standard curve is good though).

 argonone-uninstall: uninstall the script